 You can find some great deals on the flyers at your grocery stores.

-Know Your Prices If you are new to couponing, it would be very helpful for you to learn the prices of items you buy for your family now.
+Know Your Prices If you are new to couponing, it would be very helpful to learn the prices of items you buy for your family now.
 Make a list of these items, and then start watching for sales ads that run in your local papers.
 Once you see them on sale, write down how much they were on sale for and put this with the price list.
 Now comes the fun part!
 Start using Canadian coupons to make these products cheaper!
 It’s like magic!

 Print Coupons: